-During the year ended September 30, 2013, the District was cash funding the actuarially determined underfunded balance which they had elected to fund over a five year period in conjunction with the revised October 1, 2008 and the October 1, 2009 actuarial valuation reports which were approved by the Board during January 2011 and State approved as of April 27, 2011.
-Both of these funding amounts are included in the employer contributions for the years ended September 30, 2015 and 2014.
-At September 30, 2015, the Plan is overfunded in the amount of \$2,314,169.
+During the year ended September 30, 2013, the District began cash funding the actuarially determined underfunded balance which they had elected to fund over a five year period in conjunction with the revised October 1, 2008 and the October 1, 2009 actuarial valuation reports which were approved by the Board during January 2011 and State approved as of April 27, 2011.
+Both of these funding amounts are included in the employer contributions for the years ended September 30, 2016 and 2015.
+At September 30, 2016 and 2015, the Plan was overfunded in the amount of \$3,289,694 and \$2,314,169, respectively.

 The Plan's participants are required to make regular contributions to the Plan.
 As the result of Resolution 2013-2, the contribution rate was changed from 1% to 3% of covered salary as defined.
 This increase was effective September 2, 2013.
 Previously, Trustees had approved (Resolution 96-03) to reduce the effect of the employee contribution to the Plan's participants.
 That resolution increased the affected employees salary by 1% as well as the associated FICA tax for a total increase of 1.0765%.
 The 2013 union contract removed the effect of Resolution 96-03 for union employees and the 1.0765% increase in salary effective September 2, 2013.
 Therefore, the District is no longer responsible for any portion of the employees' required Plan contribution.
 The Board approved an increase in the salary of the Chief (a non-union employee) in the amount of 3.0765% in order to assume all costs associated with the 175 Plan.
 These contributions were classified as member (employee) contributions.
-For the years ended September 30, 2015 and 2014, the employee contributions were \$113,635 and \$110,558, respectively.
+For the years ended September 30, 2016 and 2015, the employee contributions were \$107,492 and \$113,635, respectively.

 State of Florida contributions are received each year by the Plan pursuant to Florida Statute Chapter 175.
 These contributions consist of State Insurance Premium Tax revenue imposed on the insured (1.85% of gross hazard insurance premium receipts) properties within the boundaries of the District.
 Any state premium tax revenues received in excess of the amount that was received for calendar year 1997 must first be used to fund the cost of compliance with minimum benefits.
 Any additional revenues must be used to provide extra benefits for the firefighters included in the Plan.
 As of the valuation date, October 1, 2009, there was no minimum benefit requirement outstanding.
 As of October 1, 2008, the accumulated excess of State Insurance Premium Tax revenue was \$2,120,020.
-This amount was being held in reserve to fund the Supplemental Retirement Benefit Share Plan in the amount of
+This amount was being held in reserve to fund the Supplemental Retirement Benefit Share Plan in the amount of \$1,217,569 and \$902,451 as a prepaid contribution that the District could have used to offset employer contributions through September 30, 2010.